 How do I report Animal Abuse?

-If you suspect animal cruelty or neglect of any kind, dial 911.
+If you suspect animal cruelty or neglect of any kind call the Waynesville Police Department at 573.774.2414.
 Please do not contact the shelter directly.
-911 will dispatch the proper authorities to investigate your call.
+The Police Department will dispatch the proper authorities to investigate your call.

 Animal Control Officers can only investigate cases that are within the boundaries of Waynesville and Saint Robert.
 For all other cases, you can either contact the Pulaski County Sheriff's department, or the Humane Society of Missouri's Animal Cruelty Task Force.
 You can find contact information for both agencies, below.